siddanth-6365/TrackIt-AI/README.md

 # TrackIt‑AI

-This project turns receipt images into structured expense data, stores it in Supabase Postgres, and lets users ask natural‑language questions about their spending — now also accessible via Telegram.
+This project turns receipt images into structured expense data, stores it in Supabase Postgres, and lets users ask natural‑language questions about their spending.

 ---